vymao/SNVCurate/README.md

 2. Run the script `Filter.sh` to filter the intersection.
 3. Run the script `Annotate.sh` to finish.

 Note that `Filter.sh` and `Annotate.sh` will submit SLURM batch jobs, which you should wait for to finish until moving to the next step.
+To change the parameters of the SLURM batch jobs (ie. time, queue, node count, etc.), change the parameters of the headers of the scripts `runRenaming.sh`, `/postProcessing/runAnnotate.sh`, and `/postProcessing/RunFilter.sh`.

 ## Example:
 The files under `SNVCurate/test/` were used for generating the callsets within that folder.
 The BAM files used for calling are at `/n/data1/hms/dbmi/park/victor/other/pipeline_test/bam_files`, and the steps utilized documented below (the actual file paths should be changed).